What if I told you that you are stranded on an island without any coffee? You are losing your mind naturally.

 The Makita coffee maker also runs on their 12V CXT lithium batteries.
 These batteries are similar to their 18V just with less power but made with the same protection features such as battery overloading, over-discharging and over-heating.

-If you want to see more battery operated coffee makers to choose from, check out our full review on the best battery powered coffee makers on the market here.
+If you want to see more battery operated coffee makers to choose from, check out this full review on the best battery powered coffee makers on the market.

 Important Feature #2: Enough power to heat the water